Norman Murray (astronomer): Career

 Murray left California in 1993 to accept a faculty position at the Canadian Institute for Theoretical Astrophysics (CITA), which was based out of the University of Toronto (U of T).
 His early research at CITA focused on understanding how the intense light of a quasar, an extremely luminous active galactic nucleus, drives winds.
 This later developed into investigating how the radiation from star formation or active galactic nuclei can regulate the growth and luminosity of galaxies through momentum-driven winds.
 His early career research earned him the 1999 Newcomb Cleveland Award and a 2000 Province of Ontario Premier's Research Excellence Award.
 He was also appointed a Tier 1 Canada Research Chair in Theoretical Astrophysics at U of T.

 In 2006, Murray was appointed Director of CITA.
 He was also elected a Fellow of the American Physical Society for his "fundamental contributions to the theory of active galactic nuclei, black hole and star formation in galactic disks, planet formation, and the dynamics of planetary systems."
 While serving as director of CITA, Murray renewed his Canada Research Chair at U of T in 2008 and 2014.
-Throughout his tenure at UofT and CITA, Murray shifted his focus to black holes, protoplanetary disks, and Earth's thermal tides.
+Throughout his tenure at U of T and CITA, Murray shifted his focus to black holes, protoplanetary disks, and Earth's thermal tides.
 After stepping down as director in 2016, Murray was elected a Fellow of the American Association for the Advancement of Science and Royal Society of Canada for his advanced research on astronomical problems.
 In 2022, he received the Dannie Heineman Prize for Astrophysics.

 In 2025, Murray was elected a Fellow of the American Academy of Arts and Sciences and American Astronomical Society.
 He was also one of 30 international researchers appointed a Member of the National Academy of Sciences.